 Some units print enough to distribute throughout the chapel and leave them out.
 Others print just enough for those who don't want to use their devices.
 In that case, they are gathered up afterwards and kept in the library or on a hymnbook shelf for any ward in the building to use.

 For the first batch, some units printed the hymns in booklet form, folded them in half, and stapled the middle.
 But new batches can't be inserted in those.
 What I have provided here are multiple volumes.
 Volume 1 has the first two batches.
 Volume 2 has the third and fourth batches.
-When I added the fourth batch to Volume 2, that whole Volume 2 had to be reprinted, including the third batch portion.
-But Volume 1 did not need to be reprinted.
+And Volume 3 has the fifth and sixth batches.
+When I added the sixth batch to Volume 3, that whole Volume 3 had to be reprinted.
+But Volumes 1 and 2 did not need to be reprinted.
 As new batches are released, I'll follow the similar pattern.

 Two types of booklet files are provided, the 1-up format and the 2-up format.
 The 1-up format is useful if submitting to a commercial printshop because they will format it for 2-up booklet.
 The 2-up format has two pages per page, with all the pages in the right location so that when the set of pages are folded in half, it will line up as a book.